romanakhtar/Aylestone-Kings-Updated/SMTP_SETUP_GUIDE.md

 2. App passwords are enabled (for Gmail/Outlook)
 3. The SMTP server settings match your email provider
 4. Your firewall/network isn't blocking SMTP connections
+5. The upload directory has write permissions (for file storage)

 ## Troubleshooting